June 9–11, 2023

 Old-Fashioned IFC Quad Party & Crow Show

-Sponsored by Alpha Chi Rho, Kappa Sigma, & Sigma Chi
+Sponsored by Alpha Chi Rho, Kappa Sigma and Sigma Chi

-Enjoy DIY hot-chee dogs, a cookout and the musical stylings of Mr. Mody and Friends.
-Everyone is invited!
-Members of fraternities and sororities are asked to wear their Greek letters and bring old photos, yearbooks, banners and composites to share.
+Everyone is invited to stop by and enjoy the musical stylings of Mr. Mody and Friends!
+Members of fraternities and sororities are encouraged to wear their Greek letters and bring old photos, yearbooks, banners and composites to share.
+There will be a casual cookout open to all “old Greeks.”

 1:30–3 p.m.